tier4/dio_ros_driver/README.md

   - 112 # DOUT port 7
 ```

-Each offset is assigned to ordering number.
-This `port_list.yaml` indicates that 0th DI port is corresponded to 72th offset of the DI module.
+Port offset means the port address shown by `gpioinfo` command.
+The port offset is associated with the ordering number in the list.
+For example, this `port_list.yaml` indicates that 0th DI port is corresponded to 72th offset of the DI module.
 The list is defined based on DIO module coupled with ADLINK's MVP-6100 series.

+**Warning:** You have to choose at least a single couple of DI port and DO port.
+And, You cannot add more than 8 ports to this list.

 ## Constraints
 * This node read data from DI port and write value to DO port periodically.
 If port value is updated several times in less period than access cycle, the node would use the last value when updating ports.
+* You can add from 1 to 8 ports to access.
+At least, you have to choose a DI port and DO port.

 ## Status code
-Status code is provided to notify the status of `dio_ros_driver_node`.
+Status code is provided to notify the status of `dio_ros_driver`.
 The status code is included in `/diagnostics` topic, and is consumed by `diagnostic aggregator` and `rqt_runtime_monitor`.
   `rqt_runtime_monitor` shows the status code and update it per period.

 Two types of status code is provided: port-bundle-level and port-level.
 The port-bundle-level status code shows status of whole DI or DO ports.
-The port-bundle-level status code shows an error if any DIO port has any error.
+The port-bundle-level status code is used to notify error if any DIO port has any error.
 The port-level status code is assigned to each port, and shows each status of port.
 They are prepared for DI ports and DO ports, respectively.

 The following value table shows port-bundle-level status code.
 The port-bundle-level status code is defined as `uint16_t`.